admwoo/mlre-medusa/commands_list.md

 # Show Judgement Command
 Use this to get output of quality results based on the generated judgement

-Execute this command in the llm_judge directory
+Execute this command in the llm_judge directory after generating the judgement

 ```
 python show_result2.py --judge-model gpt-3.5-turbo